 |Sort ASC/DESC when a column header is selected||ENTER|

-Objectives: The goal of the program is to award funds made available to expand school-based health center capacity to provide primary health care services for school-aged children.
-This competitive funding opportunity is available for school-based health centers to address significant and pressing capital improvement needs, including minor: alteration and renovation (A/R), and equipment purchases.
+Objectives: The goal of programs funded under this assistance number is to award funds to support the operational and capital investments that support school-based health center capacity to provide primary health care services for school-aged children.
+Competitive funding opportunities provide support for: • Costs of the operation of school-based health centers (SBHC funding only). • Capital expenditures for SBHC facilities including capital improvement, alteration and renovation (A/R), and equipment purchases.